eoyebami/eoyebami.github.io/posts/eks/2023-12-19-k8-command-tricks.md

   - `kubectl create deployment --image=nginx nginix --replicas=4 --dry-run=client -o yaml > nginx-deployment.yaml`: creates a deployment with the name `nginx` image, with the name `nginx`, with a `replicaset` set tot 4, then previews the object creation
     * The `-o yaml` outputs the yaml and its all redirected into a yaml file
   - `kubectl set image deployment nginx nginx=nginx:1.18`: will set a new image to the deployment
+  - `kubectl rollout history deploy <deployment-name>`: shows history of revisions made to that deployment
+  - `kubectl rollout undo deploy <deployment-name>`: allows you to rollback a deployment revision to a previous one
 <h4>ReplicaSets</h4>
   - `kubectl scale rs --replicas=n`: scales up a `replicaset` to the value desired
 <h4>Services</h4>